Dismiss

 • Shell / safe-area cleanup: Installed-wrapper spacing, header behavior, viewport fit, and first-use auth/feed flow were tightened without a broad redesign.

-• Key mobile surfaces: Messages, Circle, main profile, creator earnings, and comment input behavior were improved for smaller screens.
+• Key mobile surfaces: Messages, Circle, Social Circle profile, creator earnings, and comment input behavior were improved for smaller screens.

 • Regression-oriented fixes: Wrapper clipping, fit-to-screen issues, tip visibility, and name fallback problems were targeted based on real device testing.